Tactile paving: United States

-705 Detectable Warnings

-705.1 General.
-Detectable Warnings shall consist of a surface of truncated domes and shall comply with 705.

-705.1.1 Dome Size.
-Truncated domes in a detectable warning surface shall have a base diameter of 0.9 inch (23 mm) minimum and 1.4 inch (36 mm) maximum, a top diameter of 50 percent of the base diameter minimum to 65 percent of the base diameter maximum, and a height of 0.2 inch (5.1 mm).

-705.1.2 Dome Spacing.
-Truncated domes in a detectable warning surface shall have a center-to-center spacing of 1.6 inches (41 mm) minimum and 2.4 inches (61 mm) maximum, and a base-to-base spacing of 0.65 inch (17mm) minimum, measured between the most adjacent domes on a square grid.

-705.1.3 Contrast.
-Detectable Warning Surfaces shall contrast visually with adjacent walking surfaces either light-on-dark, or dark-on-light."
+The 2010 ADA Accessibility Guidelines (ADAAG) specifies a truncated dome pattern ("Detectable Warning") for use at boarding platform edges and to warn pedestrians of hazards.
+In 1994, the federal government (United States Access Board, DOT, and DOJ) suspended specific requirements for tactile paving at curb ramps, reflecting pools, and "hazardous vehicular areas", due to lack of research at the time showing that these installations were beneficial on top of other cues used by blind and visually impaired pedestrians.

+Adoption of truncated dome-mats was controversial among the blind community in Sacramento, California, in 2001.
+Some argued that blind people did not need them to detect sidewalk-road boundaries (because they are able to rely on slope and texture) and that blind people are trained not to use bump pads to orient because many are incorrectly installed and do not point directly toward the safe path of travel.

+California regulations specify measurements for truncated domes ("Detectable Warnings") for curb cuts, bus stops, reflecting pools, and railroad track crossings.
+They specify measurements for linear panels ("Detectable Directional Texture") for transit platforms to indicate where the vehicle door will open.

+As of 2011, the United States Access Board was considering but had not adopted recommendations for tactile warnings at cycle track crossings, and for separation of two-way pedestrian traffic, and pedestrians from bicycles on high-traffic shared-use paths.

 Asia

-China
+Mainland China

 Tactile ground surface indicators are installed broadly in major cities such as Beijing, Shanghai, Shenzhen, Dalian and Guangzhou.
 They can also be found winding through suburban areas surrounding major cities; the volume of blocks installed is second only to Japan.
 Both warning and directional blocks are used, and installed in a manner roughly the same as in Japan.
 Some areas have their own rules, however, such as in parts of Guangzhou where no blocks are installed in places where directional blocks intersect, a location where warning blocks would normally be installed.
 Block colors include yellow, grey, green, brown and beige.
 As in Korea, because installation methods are adopted from Japan, many of the same errors are found.
 Maintenance is also inconsistent; in many places one can see broken blocks that have been left unrepaired.